-Water and Environmental Technology Center
+Water and Environmental Technology (WET) Center

 The National Science Foundation Water and Environmental Technology Center at Arizona State University was established to promote scientific research that will ensure the quality of water by pooling the resources of the university and industry.